 No, this is not a saturated model because the number of parameters does not equal to the number of groups (Since age is a continuous variable, there are infinite groups to compare).

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 year old subjects?